MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ## Add a Dynamics 365 for Customer Engagement trial

-Dynamics 365 Product Visualize integrates directly into Dynamics 365 for Sales, which enables your salespeople to seamlessly transition from vital customer data into an engaging sales experience that changes the way customers think about your products.
+Dynamics 365 Product Visualize integrates directly into Dynamics 365 Sales, which enables your salespeople to seamlessly transition from vital customer data into an engaging sales experience that changes the way customers think about your products.

 1. In a private browser window, go to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com).